We offer two research degrees, which can be completed on a full or part-time basis:

 Postgraduate projects undertaken in the Chemistry Department here in Durham cover all of the traditional areas of chemistry and other contemporary, often interdisciplinary topics.
 PhD projects are available each year that span all aspects of the Department's research activities.

-Current funded postgraduate studentships are listed on FindAPhD
+Current funded postgraduate studentships are listed on FindAPhD:

-Deadline: 20th January 2023
+Deadline: August 31st 2023

 Crystallisation in Structured Ternary Fluids for Enhanced Control

-Supervisor: Doctor S. Cooper, Professor J. Steed
+Supervisor: Dr. S. Cooper, Prof. J. Steed

-Deadline: 30th June 2023
+Deadline: 31st July 2023

-Deadline: 30th January 2023
+Deadline: 31st July 2023

 CDT Opportunities